-- 20.3 Transactions may take the form of "derivatives transactions" (that is, transactions in options, futures or contracts for differences) or forward currency transactions.
+- 35.3 Transactions may take the form of "derivatives transactions" (that is, transactions in options, futures or contracts for differences) or forward currency transactions.
 A derivatives transaction must either be in a derivative which is traded or dealt in on an eligible derivatives market (and effected in accordance with the rules of that market), or be an off-exchange derivative which complies with the relevant conditions set out in the COLL Sourcebook, or be a "synthetic future" (i.e. a composite derivative created out of two separate options).
 Forward currency transactions must be entered into with counterparties who satisfy the COLL Sourcebook.
-A permitted transaction may at any time be closed out. - Any use of derivatives shall be in accordance with the Guidelines on ETFs and other UCITS issues issued by the European Securities and Markets Authority.
+A permitted transaction may at any time be closed out. - 35.4 Any use of derivatives shall be in accordance with good market practice (having regard to COLL 5.4.6AG).
 The related costs and fees may be deducted from the revenue delivered to the Fund, and may be paid to the third party intermediaries who are not related to the ACD or the Depositary.
 The identity of those intermediaries (if any) will be disclosed in the annual report.

-21. Stock lending
+36 Stock lending

-- 21.1 As an extension of efficient portfolio management techniques explained above, a Sub-fund or the Depositary for the account of a Sub-fund, may enter into certain stock lending arrangements.
+- 36.1 As an extension of efficient portfolio management techniques explained above, a Subfund or the Depositary for the account of a Sub-fund, may enter into certain stock lending arrangements.
 Under such arrangements the Sub-fund or the Depositary transfers securities to a third party otherwise than by way of sale and it is agreed that those securities or securities of the same type and amount should be redelivered to the Sub-fund or the Depositary at a later date.
-The Sub-fund or the Depositary at the time of delivery receives collateral to cover against the risk of the future redelivery not being completed. - 21.2 There is no limit on the value of the property of the Sub-fund which may be the subject of stock lending arrangements, - 21.3 Such arrangements must always comply with the requirements of the Taxation of Chargeable Gains Act 1992 and the requirements of the Regulations, as amended from time to time.
+The Sub-fund or the Depositary at the time of delivery receives collateral to cover against the risk of the future redelivery not being completed. - 36.2 There is no limit on the value of the property of the Sub-fund which may be the subject of stock lending arrangements, - 36.3 Such arrangements must always comply with the requirements of the Taxation of Chargeable Gains Act 1992 and the requirements of the Regulations, as amended from time to time.